-Nairobi, Kenya is the home to Two Rivers Mall, the largest shopping mall in east and central Africa.
-Two Rivers is wedged between the Northern Bypass and Limuru Road and sits on a whopping 1.7 million square feet, thus providing over 700,000 square feet of leasable space.
+Two Rivers Mall, the largest shopping mall in east and central Africa.
+Located between the Northern Bypass and Limuru Road and sits on a whopping 1.7 million square feet/39 acres, thus providing over 700,000 square feet of leasable space.

 Two Rivers Mall is owned by Two Rivers Lifestyle Company Ltd which is a coalition of several firms including, Centum Group, the majority shareholder; Aviation Industry Corporation of China (Avic) and ICDC a state-owned firm.

 The mall consists of medium density residential homes, office blocks, a shopping center, as well as a vast range of restaurants one of which is the City Lodge’s three-star 170 key hotel.
 Some other renowned tenants include Carrefour, the French retailer, which operates more than 12,000 outlets globally, and is the mall’s anchor tenant; the Turkish luxury fashion line LC Waikiki, Woolworths, Hugo Boss and Nike.

 Right from the start of construction and overall development of the mall, the owners knew that they wanted the project to be compliant with international green standards.
 With this in mind, CESP Africa was subcontracted by Athena Properties Ltd –the property managers- to provide a wholesome and eco-friendly Wastewater Treatment solution.